 - Pain that is worse after prolonged inactivity.
 Most patients describe that the pain is worse after sleeping or after being seated for a while.

 - Pain at extreme range of motion.
 Some patients may experience pain during extreme rotation, hip adduction (using the hip to move the leg past the center midline of the body), or hip abduction (using the hip to move the leg away from the body).
 When hip bursitis is caused by a tight IT band, adduction can cause pain and abduction can relieve pain,1 particularly during a medical exam in which the doctor moves the patient’s leg (passive motion).

 In This Article:

 Swelling and skin redness, which are commonly seen in knee bursitis and elbow bursitis, are less common in hip bursitis, particularly aseptic bursitis.
 This is because the knee and elbow bursae lie just under the skin, while the hip bursa is located below layers of fat, muscle, and other soft tissues.

 See also Hip Pain and Arthritis

-People with septic hip bursitis, in which the bursa is infected, will experience the same symptoms described above and may also feel tired, feverish, and sick.
-They may also notice that the skin is warm to touch and red at the hip.
-Septic hip bursitis requires prompt medical attention, including treatment with antibiotics to prevent the spread of infection to other points in the body or into the bloodstream.
+Septic hip bursitis calls for prompt medical attention, including treatment with antibiotics to prevent the spread of infection to other points in the body or into the bloodstream.